GastroGeek/file-icon/readme.md

 > Get the icon of a file or app as a PNG image

+**NOTE** This is a modified package to allow overriding of the binary path.
+A requirement for an Electron based project I am working on

 Requires macOS 10.10 or later. macOS 10.13 or earlier needs to download the [Swift runtime support libraries](https://support.apple.com/kb/DL1998).

 ## Install